troy-lamerton/BeepBoopBot/README.md

 In this educational kids game, you learn the fundamentals of coding.

-Queue up a sequence of commands, then watch as the B3 takes action.
+Queue up a sequence of commands, then watch as the robot takes action.

 Play now: [beepboopbot.surge.sh](https://beepboopbot.surge.sh/)